Status-Page/Status-Page/README.md

 See their [License](https://www.notion.so/Tailwind-UI-License-644418bb34ad4fa29aac9b82e956a867) for more information.

 ### NetBox
-As you may have noticed, the base structure for many parts of the app are derived from [NetBox](https://github.com/netbox-community/netbox), this made development much easier.
+As you may have noticed, the base structure for many parts of the app is derived from [NetBox](https://github.com/netbox-community/netbox), this made development much easier.